Summorum Pontificum: Name

-Summary of Summorum Pontificum
+Summary of

-Pope Benedict XVI released the document after "much reflection, numerous consultations, and prayer."
+Pope Benedict XVI released the document after "much reflection, numerous consultations, and prayer".
 In article 1 of the document, he spoke of "the typical edition of the Roman Missal, which was promulgated by Blessed John XXIII in 1962", as "never abrogated".
 In the letter he specified this as "never juridically abrogated".
 In article 2 he stated that, "in Masses celebrated without a congregation, any Catholic priest of the Latin rite, whether secular or regular, may use either the Roman Missal published in 1962 by Blessed Pope John XXIII or the Roman Missal promulgated in 1970 by Pope Paul VI, and may do so on any day, with the exception of the Easter Triduum".
 For such a celebration with either Missal, the priest needs no permission from the Apostolic See or from his own Ordinary.
 In article 4, he said that these Masses celebrated without a congregation "may be attended also by members of the lay faithful who spontaneously request to do so, with respect for the requirements of law".